akidrizi/greeklish-expressions/README.md

 # Greeklish Expressions Fixer

-This plugins solves the issue where posts, pages, taxonomies etc. are saved to the database in Greek letters and creating links in Greek.
+This plugin solves the issue where posts, pages, taxonomies etc. are saved to the database in Greek letters and creating links in Greek.
 Creating several issues, most importantly SEO.

-> After activating the plugin, every new term created in Greek will be converted to English letters.
+After activating the plugin, every new term created in Greek will be converted to English letters.
 To apply to existing terms simply update.